0b1kn00b/stx_tuple/README.md

     using stx.Tuple2

-So that if you're in a position where you have the underlying `Tuple2` implementaition, you can still use the functions by way of `using`.
+So that if you're in a position where you have the underlying `Tuple2` implementation, you can still use the functions by way of `using`.

 ###Instantiation

 You can create a tuple by using the enum constructor `tuple2`

-    var a = tuple2(1,2);// returns an instance of Tuple2
+    var a = tuple2(1,2);// Returns an instance of Tuple2

 If you want to use functions on them the first function will automatically hoist to an instance of `Tup2`.